 An ISP or Internet Service Provider is a provider of Internet services such as cloud solutions, network storage or networking.

-A legacy system or legacy application is an old or out-of-date system, technology or software application that continues to be used by an organization because it isn’t possible to replace it or update it easily — or just because the organization doesn’t wish to do so.
+A legacy system is an old or out-of-date system, technology or software application that continues to be used by an organization because it is not possible to replace it or update it easily — or just because the organization does not wish to do so.
+More details about what a legacy system is.

 The Multicloud is a cloud computing deployment model which combines cloud services from several public and private cloud providers, in order to leverage the specific advantages of multiple providers.